lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 }
 ```

 Nice!
 We were able to reuse `required` and `isBetween`.
 We "composed" a validator using two small ones.
-Reusability is good.
+Re-usability is good.
 Composability is good.

 ## The Form Object and Full Form Validation